TangentFoxy/pressbooks-compatible-wordpress-dockerfile/README.md

 6. For some reason, despite configuration for commands being part of the config, they don't work when in a different location than Pressbooks expects.
 As a result, the installation of Saxon HE is *weird*.
 7. Despite following instructions to enable ODT export, it does not appear.
 8. PDF export doesn't support covers, or requires manual setup to get covers to export.
 I haven't figured this one out yet.
 (Also the "for print" export just removes links within the PDF, so it's just worse in *almost* every way.)
+9. The listed dependencies for using the cover generator are actually only required for EPUB covers.
+The PDF covers can be generated without them.
+(This is not stated.)
+Also, **the cover generator will permanently delete any custom uploaded covers without warning**.
+Nice.

 I don't know why it tells you to install two themes, only one of which appears to be usable/real.
 Perhaps Aldine relies on McLuhan to function?
 But McLuhan doesn't even appear as an option.